Hierarchical Causal Models: Marginalizing Hierarchical Causal Models

-We now consider marginalization in hierarchical causal models.
-As in flat causal models, endogenous variables with two or more children cannot be marginalized out, regardless of whether these variables are subunit-level or unit-level.
-This can be seen by a straightforward extension of the argument in \Cref{apx:marginalize_flat}.
-However, in HCMs, endogenous variables with only one child cannot necessarily be marginalized out either.
-We will show that if a unit variable has a subunit child and a subunit parent it cannot be ignored, while in all other cases it can.
+\begin{proposition}[Marginalizing HCMs] Consider a variable $Y$ in an HSCM $\mathcal{M}^{\scm}$.
+Assume that (1) $Y$ does not have two or more children ($Y$ is not a confounder), and (2) $Y$ is not a unit level variable with both a subunit parent and a subunit child ($Y$ is not an interferer).
+Then, if $Y$ is marginalized out of $\mathcal{M}^{\scm}$ so that it is no longer an endogenous variable, we obtain a valid HSCM. \end{proposition} \begin{proof} The first assumption prevents us from marginalizing out confounders.
+This is necessary since any HCM reduces, as a special case, to a flat causal model with the same graph (namely, the erased inner plate model, \Cref{sec:hierarchy_enables_id}).
+Next we analyze variables with one child, on a case-by-case basis.

-\parhead{Subunit variable, subunit child} We start by considering the situation where the variable we are interested in marginalizing out, $Y$, is subunit-level, and has a single subunit child $Z$ (\Cref{fig:hcm_marg_ss_pre}).
+\parhead{Subunit variable, subunit child} We start by considering the situation where the variable we are interested in marginalizing out, $Y$, is subunit-level, and has a single subunit child $Z$.
 We assume without loss of generality that $Y$ has a single subunit parent $X$ and a single unit parent $W$.
 In practice, $Y$ may have more of each kind of parent, but this does not change the analysis, as we can group all the subunit-level parents together and all the unit-level parents together.
 We also assume without loss of generality that $X$ and $W$ are parents of $Z$.
-If they are not parents, this also does not change the analysis, as it corresponds to the special case where $X$ and $W$ have no effect on $Z$.
 Now, the structural causal model generating $Y$ and $Z$ is,